akarimcheese/crystweet/README.md

 - I'm pretty sure I'm using the wrong authentication for app-only queries, so we should either add another client constructor or add an app-specific client
 - Lightweight tweet mode - Option to wrap tweet with model containing only essential data
 - Support Enterprise Twitter API
+- Add some kind of rate limit signal or call some user-inputted lambda on rate limit

 ## Installation